KayVeeZ/LebwohlLasher/README.md

 ## I used this command to run the mpi4py code:
 #### mpiexec -n 4 python LebwohlLasher_MPI.py 1000 20 0.65 0

+## Please note: Most of the work was done in: testing_notebook.ipynb
+## Also vectorized script is in LebwohlLasher.py whereas vanilla is in LebwohlLasher_gen.py